nottolivc/conways-game/README.md

         }
       };
     }
-// note that we are using a temporary grid here, and a new one can be created to run the process again.
+// Note that we are using a temporary grid here, and a new one
+// can be created to run the process again.
 ```

 ## Available Scripts

-In the project directory, you can run:
+In the project client directory, you can run:

 ### `yarn start`